JoelBrd/Socket/docs/Examples.md

 ---

 # Examples
-## Example 1 | Midas Touch Plug
+## Example 1 | Midas Touch Macro

-Lets go through an example here by creating a Plug that makes parts look golden.
+Lets go through an example here by creating a Macro that makes parts look golden.

-### Create the Plug
+### Create the Macro

-We'll start off by placing a `ModuleScript` at `game.ServerStorage.SocketPlugin.Plugs.MidasTouch`:
+We'll start off by placing a `ModuleScript` at `game.ServerStorage.SocketPlugin.Macros.MidasTouch`:
 ```lua
 ---
 ---Midas Touch